Atharva6907/csot-low_latency/README.md

-# Quant Platform — Low Latency Market Replay Engine
+# Low Latency Market Replay Engine

 A from-scratch C++20 market data replay engine implementing a deterministic mean-reversion strategy, built for the CSoT'26 Low Latency Track (Week 1).
 The goal is not to invent a